Day 30: Hand Positions

 Low Hands Position

 Keeping the wrists low, toward the butt, will lower the stress on the shoulder, open the angle of the elbow making it a more sustainable and accessible position.
 The feeling of restrictions can also be increased as these angles allow the arms to pressed closer to the body.
-The low wrists position brings the elbow in behind the back with an aesthetic that preserve the line the of hips when looking from the front.
+The low wrists position brings the elbow in behind the back with an aesthetic that preserves the line of the hips when looking from the front.

 High Hands Position